dreisldvr/GROUP-5-DSA/README.md

 - **Python**
 - **pip**

-To check if Python and pip are installed, run the folloeing commands:
+To check if Python and pip are installed, run the following commands:

   ```bash
   python --version